THE WEDGE

 Lodewijk Heylen approaches the theme of The Wedge as a study in industrial processes and materials.
 Mainly focussing on the capacities of the waterjet cutting machine, which uses an extremely precise high-pressure water and sand stream to quickly erode its way through any material it encounters, Heylen visualizes the conceptual similarities between complex manufacturing technologies and natural processes.
 The machine becomes an accelerated simulation of a geological occurrence.

 Liesbet Grupping seizes The Wedge as an opportunity to examine a recurring theme in her work: the landscape.
 Her work process oscillates between apparatus and intervention, analysis and synthesis, action and acquiescence.
 She frames The Wedge as the experience of the landscape, and photography as the technological extension of that experience.
 The inertia of a mountain hides the forces that shape it, the wedges that pry and wring over the millennia, the natural erosion.
-By capturing and delineating the temporality of our surroundings in relation to our own, limited means of observation, The Wedge becomes not only a physical object carrying physical dispositions, but a mental separation between that which is human, and that which is natural.
+By capturing and delineating the temporality of our surroundings in relation to our own, limited means of observation, The Wedge becomes not only a physical object carrying physical dispositions, but a mental separation between that which is human time, and that which is natural.

 With ‘The Wedge’ Heylen and Grupping search for the origins of and the driving force behind the technology of tools, instruments and devices.
 They question the limits of the artist, and by extension all of humanity when facing technology: when does the device begin to determine the user’s behavior, and to what extent do we have control over the processes that devices follow.
 In other words, when does the machine begin and the human end.
 It is in that transition, in the ambiguity between natural and artificial, that they find their artistic playing field.